Silent film: Later homages

 The Picnic is a 2012 short film made in the style of two-reel silent melodramas and comedies.
 It was part of the exhibit, No Spectators: The Art of Burning Man, a 2018–2019 exhibit curated by the Renwick Gallery of the Smithsonian American Art Museum.
 The film was shown inside a miniature 12-seat Art Deco movie palace on wheels called The Capitol Theater, created by Oakland, Ca. art collective Five Ton Crane.

 Right There is a 2013 short film that is an homage to silent film comedies.

 The American Theatre Organ Society pays homage to the music of silent films, as well as the theatre organs that played such music.
 With over 75 local chapters, the organization seeks to preserve and promote theater organs and music as an art form.

 The Globe International Silent Film Festival (GISFF) is an annual event focusing on image and atmosphere in cinema which takes place in a reputable university or academic environment every year and is a platform for showcasing and judging films from filmmakers who are active in this field.
 In 2018, film director Christopher Annino shot the now internationally award-winning feature silent film Silent Times.
 The film pays homage to many of the characters from the 1920s, including Officer Keystone, played by David Blair; Enzio Marchello who portrays a Charlie Chaplin character.
 Silent Times won best silent film at the Oniros Film Festival.
 Set in a small New England town, the story centers on Oliver Henry III (played by Westerly native Geoff Blanchette), a small-time crook turned vaudeville theater owner.
 From humble beginnings in England, he immigrates to the US in search of happiness and fast cash.
 He becomes acquainted with people from all walks of life, from burlesque performers, mimes, hobos to classy flapper girls, as his fortunes rise and his life spins ever more out of control.

 In 2021, director Malte Wirtz brought his silent film Gender Crisis to German cinemas, which is now available online worldwide.
 The film tells the ancient story of Samson and Delilah in a modern way.

 Although animated films The Apostle (1917) and The Adventures of Prince Achmed (1926) are considered silent, they have used the synchronized sound and music without use of dialogues (only for gibberish and emotion sounds) for their respective films, in similar veins of Academy Award-nominated animated films like Shaun the Sheep Movie (2015), The Red Turtle (2016), and Berger's Robot Dreams (2023) as well as Academy Award-winning animated film Flow (2024).

+The 2026 film Minions & Monsters is set in the 1920s Hollywood, paying homage to the silent film, where the Minions accidentally become silent movie stars before the arrival of sound films (talkies).